Torgen/codex-blackboard/docs/Operations.md

 you're running the app on a single VM, this can instead be a locally-running instance.
 The instructions below set up the latter.

+## Changes for 2025

+If you set up a server or VM for a previous year's version of Blackboard and intended to update Blackboard only, be aware that the 2024 and earlier versions of Blackboard used Meteor 2, which used Node 14 because it depended on the Fibers library to provide thread-like behavior.
+An undocumented API in the V8 runtime that enabled Fibers to work was changed in Node 16, which required the Meteor team to completely rewrite the parallelism on the server side to use Promises.
+This was completed in Meteor 3, which Blackboard now uses; as such:

+* You will need to update Node to version 20
+* You will not be able to switch back to an older version of Blackboard
+* There may be other changed to dependencies which mean it will no longer run on an older OS (e.g. Ubuntu 20.04).

+If you're using a VM, you may be better off creating a new one rather than using your existing one.

 ## SETTING UP A COMPUTE ENGINE VM

 My preferred setup, given the duration of the hunt and my frugality, is to run the blackboard on a single Compute Engine